Skip to content

 It really comes down to what you’re comfortable with as a salesperson regularly dealing with prospects.
 (Everyone should be entitled to put their phone away and not think about work every once in a while!)

-WhatsApp sales: The final word
+WhatsApp for sales: The final word

 Chris says:

-So it makes sense for salespeople to seize the opportunity before it becomes another overcrowded channel.
+So, it makes sense for salespeople to seize the opportunity before it becomes another overcrowded channel.

 Why not test if WhatsApp can work as an outbound channel for you?
 You may reap the rewards of being an early adopter.